LLNL/MuyGPyS/README.md

 If all kwargs are fixed - e.g. `eps`, `length_scale` and `nu` in the case of the `matern` kernel - then no optimization will occur.
 If `hyper_dict=None` (default behavior), then we will optimize over all of the kernel hyperparameters.

+The kwarge `nn_kwargs` expects a dictionary of kwargs for KNN library initialization, as well as the additional `nn_method` key.

 `uq_objectives` expects a list of functions of `alpha`, `beta`, `correct_count`, and `incorrect_count`, where `alpha` and `beta` are the number of type I and type II errors, respectively.
-`muyscans.examples.classify.example_lambdas` lists some options, but you can supply your own.
+`MuyGPyS.examples.classify.example_lambdas` lists some options, but you can supply your own.

 If uncertainty quantification is not desired, or the classifcation problem in question involves more than two classes, set `uq_objectives=None`.
 This is the default behavior.